 There were several problems with this design however not the least the fact that as soon as it formed a shallow spherical hollow, it would no longer cut.
 Also, it was difficult to sharpen and the large hole allowed a finger to be inserted making it not meet our safety standards.
 I liked the fact though that the holes scribed a perfect sphere with no kickback or grabbing.
 We progressed through about thirty designs including holes, slot and spirals, all of which had their inherent problems until we finally realized that the inverse i.e. a disc set at an angle would also scribe a perfect sphere.

 By adding the sphere (with cut away for swarf) the exposure of the cutting blade can be limited and tuned while the trailing edge of the cutter prevents the leading edge from grabbing.
-We like to call this feature “Anti-Grabity”.
+We like to call this feature “Anti-Grabity” and it is unique to the Ball Gouge.

 The final design solved all our problems with control and the circular cutter being set on an angle produced beautiful shavings.
 One unexpected feature was that the rubbing of the trailing edge actually polishes and sharpens the edge, which can be rotated to be the cutting edge. i.e. self-sharpening.